MahmoudHamadaAbdelwahab/data-structure/README.md

 Data Structure

-Page 1
-Data structure is a way to store and organize data so that it can be used efficiently.
+it's a way to store and organize data so that it can be used efficiently.
 It helps in organizing data in memory.
 It is not a programming language itself but a set of algorithms that can be used within any programming language to structure data in memory.

 Data Structures Classification

 Data structures are broadly classified into two categories:

+<img width="1293" height="937" alt="image" src="https://github.com/user-attachments/assets/39c58403-a274-43dd-8e26-e320770f9ab1" />

 - *Primitive data structures*: These are basic data types that are built into a programming language, such as int, char, float, double, and pointer.
 - *Non-primitive data structures*: These are more complex data structures created from primitive data structures.
 They are further divided into linear and non-linear data structures.

-<img width="1293" height="937" alt="image" src="https://github.com/user-attachments/assets/39c58403-a274-43dd-8e26-e320770f9ab1" />

 Linear Data Structure